 In this section the monitoring activities at ECMWF regarding the UWI data in ZGM is described.
-Data was collected and monitored from cycles 69 (first data received on 12 December 2001) onwards.
-The currently latest cycle (82) ended on 24 March 2003.
+Data were collected and monitored from cycles 69 (first data received on 12 December 2001) onwards.
+The last cycle (93) in the framework of the contract ended on 12 April 2004.